-“Pathetic, since Breedlove’s Spirit of America is in the Chicago Museum of Science and Industry and The Blue Flame’s roots were in Chicago, and it was built in Milwaukee,” laments Dick Keller.
+However, when industry executives, racing enthusiasts and others made an effort to have the historic natural gas vehicle displayed in a U.S . museum, there were no takers.
+“Pathetic, since Breedlove’s Spirit of America is in the Chicago Museum of Science and Industry and the Blue Flame’s roots were in Chicago, and it was built in Milwaukee,” lamented Dick Keller.

-Henry Ford’s 1904 Land Speed Record
+Henry Ford’s 1904 Speed Record

-The land speed record came to the United States in 1904 when Henry Ford wanted to prove to the world that his cars were built better than anyone else’s,” notes one speed-record historian in Australia.
+“The land speed record came to the United States in 1904 when Henry Ford wanted to prove to the world that his cars were built better than anyone else’s,” noted a speed-record historian in Australia.

-“On January 12 at Lake St. Clair, Michigan, near Detroit, Ford bounced his Ford Arrow across the frozen lake to reach an average speed of 91.37 mph.
+On January 12 at Lake St. Clair, Michigan, near Detroit, Ford bounced his Ford Arrow across the frozen lake to reach an average speed of 91.37 mph.
 He remarked of the run, after retirement, that it had scared him so bad that he never again wanted to climb into a racing car.